davidemartinelli/VAE/README.md

 This repo provides a basic pytorch implementation of the Variational Autoencoder (VAE) as described in https://arxiv.org/pdf/1312.6114.pdf.

-The implementation is specific to the binarized MNIST dataset, even if it can be easily adapted for other kind of data.
+The implementation is specific to the binarized MNIST dataset, even if it can be easily adapted for other kinds of data.

 Note also that – again, in this implementation – both `p(z)` and `q(z|x)` are Gaussian.
-Thus, as shown in the paper, the `KL divergence` has a closed-form expression.
+Thus, as shown in the paper, the `KL divergence` in the loss has a closed-form expression.

 ## Training and generating images